Mud Bridge project update - NewsBreak

 The Mud Bridge won't just be patched up.

-City officials tell KZTV the goal is to make this bridge more resistant to erosion damage caused by high tides and strong currents in the area.
+City officials tell KRIS 6 News the goal is to make this bridge more resistant to erosion damage caused by high tides and strong currents in the area.
 All that is good news for Flour Bluff resident, RonStringer.
 He said this work is long overdue, but he will have to find a new route to take when he goes to church.

 “So, I was hoping the bridge would be available this Friday.
 It doesn’t look like that will happen,” Stringer said.
 “I’ll have to go around from here to SPID, to Rodd field, and back.”